chintak/notion2hugo/README.md

 - [ ] Callouts
 - [ ] Cross referencing pages in the database, that is, we'd like to update the URL appropriately to refer to the published post on the blog rather than to the notion page.
 - [ ] Gist, twitter or other embeds.

+## Contributions

+Contributions are more than welcome!
+Please feel free to open an issue or a pull request for any bugs/feature request or any other improvements.
+Cheers!